portworx/px-docs/release-notes/rel-notes-priv.md

 * Run PX as a storageless node if the underlying pool goes offline
 * Improve container attach/detach scenarios where PODs are created or deleted simultaneously over multiple nodes and improve integration around kubernetes
-* Add PX as RunC support - Early Access - PX will run as a RunC container instead of docker container
+* Run PX as OCI container support - PX will run as a RunC container instead of docker container - Early Access
 * Add Read/Write latency stats
 * Add Disk latency stats
 * Add volume name to exported metrics